Praxis

 PluresDB Integration

 Local-first reactive datastore for offline-capable applications.
+Now fully implemented with 32 tests covering all features.

-// Create database from schema
+// Create an in-memory database

-const db = createPluresDB({
+const db = createInMemoryDB();

 });